abdulisik/creator-finder/README.md

 Alpha User Community Engagement: Create an early user community (e.g., Discord) to gather insights, encourage contributions, and strengthen user engagement.

 Improve the tech stack: Recording time and place of the connections.
+Process data asynchronously, such as Queues when processing YouTube channels.

 Future integrations: Use Google's Custom Search API to search for links on the web.
 Add social media platforms' direct APIs.
 Use Google's Knowledge Graph API to pull public data about a creator.
 Extract Open Graph (OG) tags or other metadata from websites.